niccokunzmann/first_timer_scraper/README.md

 - `CACHE_FOLDER` is the folder where the scraped data is stored.
   This is the cache.
 It is totally ok to remove all this data.
 - `SECRETS_FOLDER` is the folder where the secrets are stored.
-  These are the secrets to access thegithub API.
+  These are the secrets to access the GitHub API.
 - `MODEL_FOLDER` is the storage place of the model/the data base this is built.
   If you delete this, you can start scraping anew.

 ### Installation

 You need to install [Python 3](https://www.python.org/downloads/) and pip.